I Finally Found Her (And She Still Knows How to Dance)

 Eight years ago, Gran, I would have needed three glasses of wine before I'd even consider dancing.
 Tonight, I was the first one up, pulling my friends into the waves to dance with our feet in the surf.

-The Day I Feared I'd Bury Her Again.
+The Day I Feared I'd Bury Her Again

 Do you remember when I called you from Bangkok airport, Gran?
 Sobbing into the phone before my flight back to England?
-I'd just spent five months travelling through New Zealand, Indonesia, and Thailand, and I felt like I was leaving behind someone I'd longed to see for years: my oldest, truest friend.
+I'd just spent five months travelling through New Zealand, Indonesia, and Thailand.
+I felt like I was leaving behind someone I'd longed to see for years: my oldest, truest friend.

 She was me.
 The real me.

 You listened so patiently as I tried to explain through tears: "Gran, I found her.
 I found the woman I used to be.
-But what if I go back to England and become that other person again?
+But what if I come back to England and become that other person again?
 What if I lose her?"

 As that plane settled into cruising altitude, I knew it was up to me to keep her alive.
 I didn't want to go back to the life I'd been living.
 I liked who I'd found.
 I loved travelling, discovering new places, meeting people with open hearts.